Session Descriptions

 Charity Stutzman and Mike Martynowicz, Vector Solutions

-· Financial Aid Update
+· The Fast-Moving State of Student Financial Aid

-Helen Faith, NASFAA
+Helen Faith, University of Virginia

 12:45 p.m. | Session 6: Taking the Long View on Civil Rights: Connecting Data to Action to Vision in a Challenging World